MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

-The approximate maximum likelihood solution we calculate is on a fixed TF$\tau$ gird.
-We can improve this initial solution by iterative perturbations.
-Perturbing the initial approximate maximum likelihood solution with respect to the wavelet parameters $p \in (t_0, f_0, \tau, A, \phi_0)$ we get
+The approximate maximum likelihood solution we calculate is on a fixed TF$\tau$ grid.
+We can improve this initial solution by iterative refinements.
+Perturbing the solution with respect to the wavelet parameters $\vec{\lambda} \in (t_0, f_0, \tau, A, \phi_0)$ we get